B2-Info-23-24/agarpyo-b2-b-AlexNbl27/README.md

 <br>In the application, go to the tab `Environements`.
 Then, you should see a button `Import`  at the bottom of the window.
 Click on it.
 A popup appears.
 Click on the folder icon just under the text `Local Drive`.
 The Windows explorer opens.
 Now, you have to find the location where you put the folder `agarpyo`.
 Once you find it, open it and click on the file `agarpyo_env.yaml`.
 Finally, click on the `Import` button.

 6. **Open the environment**
-<br> Once the python environment is imported, go to the tap `Home`.
+<br> Once the python environment is imported, go to the tab `Home`.
 Make sure to change the current environment to `agarpyo_env`.
 You should read : *All applications on agarpyo_env*.
-If it is correct, you can now install the `CMD.exe Prompt` by clicking on the button `Install`.
-Once done, click on `Launch`.
+If it is correct, you can now install (or launch if already installed) the `CMD.exe Prompt` by clicking on the button `Install`.

 7. **Move to project folder location**
 <br>This is the step where you have to do it a little bit by yourself.
 In the command prompt, you have to navigate to the location where you put the folder `agarpyo-noblet`.
 You can use these two commands :